A combined GDM--ELLAM--MMOC scheme for advection dominated PDEs: Application: miscible flow model

 Key to an efficient and accurate implementation of the GEM scheme is a proper choice of $\alpha$ so that mass conservation is achieved without having to deal with the steep source terms encountered in ELLAM.
 Remarks \ref{rem:ELLAM.steep} and \ref{rem.ex:ELLAM-MMOC} give us an idea of how to define the function $\alpha$.
 In the context of the complete coupled model \eqref{eq:model}, the non-divergence free regions are the injection and production cells.
 Moreover, it is expected that, for an injection cell $C_+$, $F_{[-\dtDisc,0]}(C_+)\subset C_+$ since the Darcy velocity flows outward the injection well.
 On the contrary, for a production cell $C_-$, we have that $C_- \subset F_{[-\dtDisc,0]}(C_-)$.
 This indicates that for an efficient application of the GEM scheme, the MMOC component should be implemented on regions near the injection cells once the concentration $c$ is almost constant in these regions.
 This happens after some time $T_+$ when the injection cells $C_+$ are almost filled up, i.e. $c\approx 1$ in $C_+$.
 Before this, we should implement a pure ELLAM scheme.
 Hence, we start by defining $\alpha=1$ over $\O$ for all $n$ such that $t^{(n)}\le T_+$, the time where the injection cells are filled up; typically, $T_{+}\approx 1 \text{ to } 1.5$ years.
 Note that $T_+$ can actually be found during the simulation, by checking if the concentration is almost constant in and around the injection cells or not.
 To be specific, $T_+$ is determined to be the time such that $|\Pi_{\discC} c^{(n)}-\Pi_{\discC}c^{(n+1)}|<\epsilon$ in the cells surrounding the injection well(s) and the well(s) themselves.
 For our numerical tests, we take $\epsilon=10^{-4}$.
 For $n$ such that $t^{(n)}>T_+$, and assuming for simplicity one injection cell $C_+$ and one production cell $C_-$, a possible choice is \be \alpha(\x)= \ee

 Here, $|\x - C_+|$ and $|\x -C_-|$ denote the distance between $\x$ and the center of the cells $C_+$ and $C_-$, respectively.
 This tells us to use ELLAM for regions far from the injection well, and MMOC otherwise.
+In particular, the choice of $\alpha =1$ near the injection cell and $\alpha = 0$ away from the injection cell ensures that the second condition for mass conservation in Remark \ref{rem.ex:ELLAM-MMOC} is satisfied around the traceback region of $C_+$.
+Moreover, for regions that are not in the traceback of $C_+$, we have that $\divg\Daru=0$, and hence mass conservation is attained by MMOC c.f.
+Remarks \ref{rem:comp.ELLAM.MMOC} and \ref{rem:massConsMMOC}.
 In case of multiple injection and production wells, the same rule can be applied by taking $\alpha(\x)=1$ if the closest well to $\x$ is a production well, and $\alpha(\x)=0$ if the closest well to $\x$ is an injection well.